 Working on land issues like widow’s rights and illegal fencing I saw how determined action, over years, by my friends and colleagues, made huge changes in people’s lives, and the incredible satisfaction I got from this.
 A lot of this work was meetings under trees, unglamorous writing of policy arguments, phone calls to Ministers and civil servants, and constantly working to find where we could make progress.

 And finally I saw, just like in London, how fairness, economic success and the environment are inextricably linked.
 In Namibia it was wildlife, pollution, water and illegal fencing.
-In London it’s air pollution, environmental jobs and cycling policy.
+In London it’s Brexit, bees and the cost of living crisis.
 Different places, different issues, but a common theme.

 Working in Namibia is also why, if I am elected, I would like to be judged on the success of our campaigns, not just the fact of campaigning.
-We can, for instance, significantly cut air pollution in London – with smart campaigning and a tight focus on what works.
+We can, for instance, significantly reduce carbon emissions in London – with smart campaigning and a tight focus on what works.